Top 25 best strategy games for iPhone and iPad (iOS)

 If you're looking for a game that can really shine through with simple graphics and key basic strategic elements, this one will be well worth the buy - just read The Bonfire: Forsaken Lands review if you need some more convincing arguments.Download The Bonfire: Forsaken Lands

 This iPhone strategy game is nothing like you might expect.
-It IS a game that highly depends on your decision-making, but in reality, it is actually just football.
-You will play with other players in real time, so that makes it a tad bit exciting and challenging.
+It is a game that highly depends on your decision-making, but in reality, it is actually just football.
+You will play with other players in real-time, so that makes it a tad bit more exciting and challenging.
 However, positioning and other such key elements are where the real thinkers will stand out from just the kickers.

 You can assemble a team of different characters, each with their own powers, and also upgrade them.
 While these won't win you the game, specific powerful combos will.
 We loved it, and we're confident so will you - just read our Rumble Stars review.Download Rumble Stars